 Whatever your answers, you should find the right choice for you in our roundup of the best Motorola phones.
 Read on, as we give you all the facts and figures you need to make your decision.

-Released in November 2021, the Moto G200 is the best Motorola phone to date.
-It's a high-end phone with premium features including a great display, a fast processor and an excellent three-camera setup.
+Released in November 2021, the Moto G200 is a high-end phone with premium features including a great display, a fast processor and an excellent three-camera setup.

 The main camera, a super-high res 108MP f/1.9 sensor, is accompanied by a 13 MP, f/2.2 ultrawide lens and a 2MP f/2.4 depth sensor, and you can capture 4K video at 30fps.
 On the front there's a 16MP f/2.2 camera that supports 1080p video.